 There are other causes of mitral valve stenosis, but these are rare.
 They include:

 Mitral valve prolapse

 Mitral valve prolapse often has no specific or known cause.
-It tends to run in families or occur in those who have other conditions, such as scoliosis and connective tissue problems, which can contribute to mitral valve prolapse.
+It tends to run in families or occur in those who have other conditions, such as scoliosis and connective tissue problems.
 According to the American Heart Association, about 2 percent of the U.S. population has a mitral valve prolapse.
 Even fewer people experience serious problems associated with the condition.